La Débâcle

-The late nineteenth century English novelist George Gissing tried to read the novel in French in February 1896, through "intervals of rage", but without specifying what was the cause.

 Plot

 The novel starts in the summer of 1870, when after serious diplomatic tensions, France has declared war on Prussia (the nucleus of Germany which was then emerging as one nation out of a number of disparate cities, regions and principalities).
 The French hoped to achieve a quick victory by marching their armies east, straight to Berlin.
 Instead, the Prussian armies crossed the Rhine before the French, beat the French Rhine army into retreat and invaded France.